 Barrie City Council approved a motion that included the establishment of a Performing Arts Centre Task Force.

-The decision to close Georgian Theatre and not to proceed with renovating Fisher Auditorium has highlighted the urgent need for a large performing arts facility in Barrie.
+The decision to close Georgian Theatre and not to proceed with renovating Fisher Auditorium has highlighted the need for a new performing arts facility in Barrie.
 The Performing Arts Centre Task Force is mandated to report to General Committee by the end of 2021 with a plan to construct a modern performing arts facility in the city core to replace Georgian Theatre and Fisher Auditorium.

 The mission/purpose of the PAC Task Force is to serve as a working group to advance the planning required to construct a modern performing art facility in the city downtown core to replace the Georgian Theater and Fisher Auditorium.